dotnet/csharpstandard/standard/portability-issues.md

 1. The result of the `sizeof` operator for non-pre-defined value types ([§23.6.9](unsafe-code.md#2369-the-sizeof-operator)).
 1. The behavior of the `fixed` statement if the array expression is `null` or if the array has zero elements ([§23.7](unsafe-code.md#237-the-fixed-statement)).
 1. The behavior of the `fixed` statement if the string expression is `null` ([§23.7](unsafe-code.md#237-the-fixed-statement)).
-1. The value returned when a stack allocation of size zero is made ([§12.8.21](expressions.md#12821-stack-allocation)).
-1. The mechanism by which linkage to an external method is achieved ([§15.6.8](classes.md#1568-external-methods)).

 ## B.4 Unspecified behavior